© 2024 CIRANO. All rights reserved.

-Dr. Rondeau has over 20 years of experience as a government economist, consultant, and academic.
-He joined the Department of Economics at University of Victoria in 1999 where he is currently professor.
+Dr. Rondeau joined the Department of Economics at UVic in 1999 where he is currently professor.

-A micro-economist and experimentalist, Dr. Rondeau specializes in the study of environmental and resource management issues and in the application of experimental methods to a broad array of issues, including mechanism design for environmental valuation, the private provision of public goods, and the auctioning and trading of quotas and of timber rights.
+Dr. Rondeau specializes in the study of environmental and resource management issues and mechanism design applied to environmental valuation, the study of public goods and resource markets.

-His research has been published in internationally recognized economic journals, including: the Journal of Public Economics; American Economic Journals: Microeconomics; Journal of Economic Behavior and Organization; Economics Letters; Canadian Journal of Economics; American Journal of Agricultural Economics; Experimental Economics; Agricultural and Resource Economics Review; and Resource and Energy Economics and in the top journals in the field of environmental and resource economics: the Journal of Environmental Economics and Management; Environmental and Resource Economics; Resource and Energy Economics; and Land Economics.
+His research has been published in internationally recognized economic journals, including: Journal of the Association of Environmental and Resource Economists, Journal of Public Economics; American Economic Journals: Microeconomics; Journal of Economic Behavior and Organization; Economics Letters; Canadian Journal of Economics; American Journal of Agricultural Economics; Experimental Economics; Agricultural and Resource Economics Review; and Resource and Energy Economics and in the top journals in the field of environmental and resource economics: the Journal of Environmental Economics and Management; Environmental and Resource Economics; Resource and Energy Economics; and Land Economics.

 Two of Dr. Rondeau’s papers have received academic awards.
 His 2012 paper with Christian Vossler and Maurice Doyon on the role of incentive compatibility in environmental valuation (American Economic Journal: Microeconomics, 2012) received the 2022 publication of enduring quality award from the Canadian Agricultural Economics Society.
 His paper with Jon Conrad on the optimal management of abalone colonies afflicted by a virus was selected as the best paper published in Marine Resource Economics in 2015.